 If it says can't bind /var/state/ups/... or similar, then your state path probably isn't writable by the driver.
-Check the permissions and mode on that directory.
+Check the permissions and mode on that directory vs. the user account your driver starts as.

 After making changes, try the Ownership and permissions step again.